Curated by Phil Beards

 21 January – 15 February 2019

 Northwest Gallery, AUB

 The BA (Hons) Creative Events Management course celebrates 25 years in 2019.
-To mark the occasion, they will be hosting a formal event in TheGallery in January.
-The event will welcome staff and alumni from BA (Hons) Creative Events Management and all its previous guises, including BA (Hons) Arts & Events Management, HND Arts & Events Production and HND Arts & Events Administration, coming together to celebrate the past 25 years.
+To mark the occasion, they hosted a formal event in TheGallery on 19 January.
+The event welcomed staff and alumni from BA (Hons) Creative Events Management and all its previous guises, including BA (Hons) Arts & Events Management, HND Arts & Events Production and HND Arts & Events Administration, who came together to celebrate the past 25 years.
 This exhibition celebrates the diversity and collaborative nature of the course and its Live Events and Projects over the last 25 years.

 Students from Creative Events Management can be found in all parts of today’s creative industries, here are just a few:

 - Director and Co-owner, Secret Production

 - Head of Visitor Events, Natural History Museum

 - Festival Manager, End Of The Road Festival